Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Cons

-It is very minimalist without many of the comfort features we get on modern guns.
+It is very minimalist, without many of the comfort features we get on modern guns.

-Although Armalite no longer exists as it once did, Henry currently produces the AR-7 rifles.
 To break the gun down, the receiver and barrel separate from the stock, and the barrel then separates from the receiver.
-Users can then store the entire gun inside the polymer stock.
+You can then store the entire gun inside its own stock.

 AR-7 Innards